 Homeschooling is the same.
 By all means, I am not advocating that you don’t prepare.
 In fact, I will have many more practical things to share to help you prepare to homeschool, but this foundational mindset must be established: God will give you what you need as you go!

 You must, however, obtain freedom from fear in order to homeschool and to do that, you must lay it at the Lord’s feet and trust HIM.
-You are the mother He chose to train up your child, and He will equip you for every good work: especially the training and education of your child.
+You are the mother He chose to train up your child, and He will equip you for every good work: especially the training and education of your child and help you to have a successful homeschool.

 Living Books are books that present living ideas.
 They stir the imagination and bring life to the characters and the reader.
 They provide the reader with ideas that inspire and are a joy to recall and are usually (though not always) written by one person with a passion for the subject at hand.
 I will have much more to say on this, but suffice to say for now, Living Books are not text books and they are are not simplistic dumbed down easy reader books that talk to children as though they have no intelligence.
 There is some debate among homeschoolers over what exactly is and is not a living book, but I trust as we move along, you will gain a further appreciation for how to find them.
 If you would like to get a jump start on seeing what books would fall into the living books category, check out the following resources: